Laurence de Boysset: Other activities

 Boysset purchased Basnæs in 1714 and kept it until his death.
 He was a member of the board of directors of Danish West India Company.
 A prolonged legal dispute between Boysset and the widow of general Christian Frederik Bielke ended in 1720 when Boysset was sentenced to pay more than 20,000 gylden to the king for equipment from the Italian corps.

 Personal life

-He married Margrethe Elisabeth Stuart (1653 – 31 July 1723) on 6 January 1691.
+Boysset married Margrethe Elisabeth Stuart (1653 – 31 July 1723) on 6 January 1691.
 He died on 3 February 1728 at Basnæs and is buried at Tjæreby Church.
 Basnæs passed to his son, Christian Frederik de Boysset (1582-1744).
 Christian Frederik de Boysset was from 1730 also the owner of Espe.
 He sold both estates in 1736.